werf/multiwerf/README.md

 - `multiwerf use MAJOR.MINOR CHANNEL` — check for latest version of multiwerf, self update in background if needed, check for latest version in MAJOR.MINOR series and return a script for use with `source`
 - `multiwerf update MAJOR.MINOR CHANNEL` — update binary to the latest version in MAJOR.MINOR series

 First positional argument is in form of MAJOR.MINOR.
-More on this in Versioning.
+More on this in [Versioning](#versioning).

-CHANNEL is one of: alpha, beta, rc, stable
+CHANNEL is one of: alpha, beta, rc, ea, stable

 Binaries are downloaded to a directory `$HOME/.multiwerf/VERSION/`.
 For example, version `1.0.1-alpha.3` of `werf` binaries for user `gitlab-runner` will be stored as